kamilabla/projekt_baza_studentow/README.md

-# ASP.NET MVC - Baza Studentów
+# ASP.NET MVC - Student's Database

 ## Description
 Web application written using **ASP.NET MVC**, which enables managing a database of students' information.
 It allows adding, editing, deleting and looking through information about students and staff.
 This application could potentially be used in academic systems or other educational institutions.